oelin/flare/README.md

 ### Streams

 A playlist consists of one or more *streams*.
-Streams are typically used to encompas a single *variable* or *object* within a dataset - for example in a supervised learning dataset, one stream may be used for inputs while another is used for labels.
-Streams have a name, headers and content, which are described below.
+Streams typically encompas a single object within a dataset - for example in a supervised learning dataset, one stream might be used to store inputs while another is used to store labels.

 ### Headers

-Stream headers are used to communicate metadata about a stream towards client applications.
+Stream headers are used to communicate metadata about a stream to clients.
 For example, they may indicate how stream chunks have been encoded or provide a natural language description of the stream.
-While these headers can be completely arbitrary, we recommend following the conventions described [here](https://github.com/oelin/flare-guidelines#stream-headers).
+While stream headers are completely arbitrary, we recommend following the conventions described [here](https://github.com/oelin/flare-guidelines#stream-headers).

 ### Content